titanclass/edfsm/edfsm-persistance/README.md

 # Store events in sqlite

 This is an alternative to [streambed]() to provide persistance to edfsm state machines.
 An SQLite database is interfaced directly with `Machine` via its adapter traits.
 The aim is to leverage many advantages of SQLite.
-The tradeoff is more limited log compaction options.
-The simplicity of the idea is clear.
+The tradeoff is more limited log compaction options and no interprocess communication.
+With those limitations, the simplicity of the idea is clear.
 This proof of concept stands at around 200 loc.
 The log is just a single file database.

 ## How it Works